dave1010/exploring-chatgpt-code-interpreter/README.md

 ## Environment

-* Home amd current working dir: `/home/sandbox`.
+* Current working dir: `/home/sandbox`.
 It doesn't know this unless you ask it to run `pwd`.
 Sometimes it thinks files are in `/mnt/data` when they're not.
 * User `sandbox`
 * Arch: `amd64`